HMS Crane (U23): Construction and career

 Following completion of the refit, the ship was assigned to the 3rd Frigate Flotilla.
 She collided with the destroyer Cockade on 23 April 1946, and on 1 July 1946, she set out on her return journey to Britain.
 Upon arrival in England, she was reduced to reserve status in Harwich, transferring to the Chatham Reserve Fleet in 1948.

 Following a refit during which Hedgehog was fitted and the ship's anti-aircraft outfit upgraded, Crane returned to active service in August 1951, joining the 3rd Frigate Squadron in the Far East.
 She was the leader of the squadron, and served on blockade and bombardment duties off the west coast of Korea during the Korean War, firing 1756 rounds of 4-inch ammunition during the war.
 Crane was refitted in Hong Kong in February 1952.
 On 27 March 1952, Crane was hit by a shell from a North Korean shore battery off He Do Island.
 Crane was not seriously damaged and suffered no casualties.

 In 1956 she was deployed to the Red Sea during the Suez Crisis.
-While there, she was attacked by Israeli Air Force fighter aircraft after supposedly being mistaken for an Egyptian warship.
+While there, she was attacked by five Israeli Air Force Dassault Mystère IV fighter aircraft after supposedly being mistaken for an Egyptian warship.
 Crane was hit by rocket fire from the aircraft and small bombs which exploded around the stern, spraying the ship with shrapnel.
 The attack inflicted widespread damage on the hull, damaging two antiaircraft guns, destroying a depth charge thrower, and cutting various electrical circuits and water mains, but damage was limited as the rockets were impact-fused and did not penetrate deep into the ship's hull.
 The ship's fighting efficiency was only slightly impaired.
 Three crewmen were wounded in the attack.
 Crane claimed to have shot down one of the Israeli fighters.
 She was then refitted at Singapore, being modernised and having her accommodation improved, returning to service in January 1958.
 Duties included shelling Malayan National Liberation Army targets in South Malaya during the Malayan Emergency as well as fishery protection patrols off Hong Kong and training.
 She continued to serve in the Far East until 1962, the last of her class in service with the Royal Navy.

 The ship was paid off at the end of 1962 at Portsmouth, and was transferred to BISCO for disposal in 1965, being scrapped at the Queenborough, Kent yard of Lacmots Ltd from March 1965.